 “The pursuit of truth that animates the academic mission of Providence College cannot be rightly undertaken by individuals isolated from community.
 Education is not merely an acquisitive process, but a formation of mind and heart directed toward the sharing of the fruits of one’s contemplations with others” (Providence College Mission Statement).
 The increasing awareness of the diversity in our communities suggests the need for shifts in education that must consider difference in our communities as a means to engage students in the pursuit of truth.
 I am passionate about issues on diversity and as the diversity fellow excited to work with you on a course that will enable students to value diversity.

 Course experiences that encourage civic engagement are at the heart of our mission at Providence College.
 My charge as the Civic Engagement fellow is to help my fellow faculty envision how civic engagement components can help them meet their course goals, make connections between faculty and our service partners, and to broaden to opportunities for students to fulfill their civic engagement requirement.
 I encourage you to contact me if you are interested in developing a new civic engagement course or revising an existing course.
 I look forward to working with you to brainstorm ideas, identify service partners, articulate how your course meets proficiency standards, and more.

-Megan Chang, Assistant Professor of Voice & Diction
+Megan Cheng, Assistant Professor of Voice & Diction

 Look at any list of people’s top fears, and public speaking is always right up there with heights, clowns, and spiders.
 That’s why the Oral Communications Proficiency is so vital to our students; they must be able to communicate with the world around them in a way that is lively, interesting, and effective.
 I invite you to contact me to discuss how oral presentations (in a variety of forms) can not only benefit your students, but also your course as a whole.